Key Takeaways

 Your Governance Framework Is Fine.
 Your Organization Isn't Ready for It.

 Every major consulting firm has published an AI governance framework.
 NIST has one.
 The EU has codified one into law.
 ISO has standards.
-And 42% of companies still abandoned most of their AI initiatives in 2025 — up from 17% in 2024.
-That is a 147% increase in abandonment in a single year, despite more frameworks than ever.
+And in its survey fielded in late 2024, S&P Global found that 42% of companies had abandoned most of their AI initiatives, up from 17% the year before.
+That is more than double the abandonment rate in a single year, despite more frameworks than ever.

 The gap is not in the framework.
 The gap is between the framework as a technical deliverable and the organization's capacity to absorb it.
-AI governance change management requires understanding that governance is not a document you publish — it is a behavior you embed.
-As Dataversity's 2026 analysis puts it: "In many companies, governance is still perceived as a brake on innovation, rather than an accelerator of safe deployment."
-That perception — not the framework — is what kills adoption.
+Governance only works when it becomes a behavior people embed, not a document people file away.
+Too many organizations still treat governance as a brake on innovation instead of what it actually is: the accelerator that lets safe deployment move faster.
+That perception, not the framework, is what kills adoption.

-Only 30% of companies track governance performance through formal indicators.
-Which means 70% of organizations with governance programs have no way of knowing whether governance is actually working.
+Most organizations with governance programs are not tracking whether governance is actually working: no adoption metrics, no gate pass rates, no time-to-decision baselines.
 They have a framework.
 They do not have adoption.
 And the difference between having a framework and having governance is the difference between having a gym membership and being fit.

 The three killers of AI governance adoption